CALL US TODAY!

 is it illegal to drive barefoot in new york

+In this blog, our New York car accident attorneys explain if it’s illegal to drive barefoot, as well as the legal implications of barefoot driving.
 At Bailey, Johnson & Peck, our motor vehicle accident attorneys have handled a wide array of personal injury cases involving vehicles.
 This includes cases involving reckless driving, distracted driving, motorcycle drivers, dangerous driving, truck accidents, and wrongful death.
 In other words, our experience will come in handy if you get into a motor vehicle accident that wasn’t your fault.
 To schedule a consultation with us, please call our Albany law office at 518-456-0082 or fill out our online intake form today.

 Is Driving Barefoot Illegal in New York?